buren/openhack-open-source/slides.md

 * Contributing to a OSS project
   - Start small
-  - Read some old Pull Requests and issues
+  - Read some old pull requests and issues
   - Validate that your change is needed
   - Be nice :smiley:
+  - Spend time on writing good issues and pull requests
 * Building a OSS project
   - Build something yourselves
   - Being a maintainer can be hard